ibrahimshittu/ibrahim-shittu-portfolio/content/blog/from-civil-engineering-to-software-development.md

 ---
 title: "From Civil Engineering to Software Development: My Career Journey"
-excerpt: "The story of transitioning from civil engineering to becoming a senior software engineer, and lessons learned along the way."
+excerpt: "The story of transitioning from civil engineering to becoming a senior software engineer, and lessons learned along the way.
+Featured in Daily Trust, one of Nigeria's leading newspapers."
-date: "2023-05-05"
+date: "2023-02-05"
 readTime: "12 min read"
 image: "https://res.cloudinary.com/ibrahimshittu/image/upload/v1754483725/ibrahim-shittu-portfolio/from-civil-engineering-to-software-development.png"
 tags: